exstream-js/exstream-docs/docs/guide/basic-concepts.md

 console.log(values)
 // values is a Promise!!!

-// we need to wait for the stream to finish to get access to the results values.then(results => {
+// we need to wait for the stream to finish
+// before getting access to the results values.then(results => {
   console.log(results)
   //results is ['A', 'B', 'C']